madhaven/proTracker/README.md

   proTracker is now easily accessible.
   Introducing the BrowserBackend also came with added complexity to handle localStorage data storage and migration strategies.
 * Adding shortcuts made accessibility so easy, the app felt closer to the keys.
+* A graph for habit consistency was added and a better deployment workflow.

 ## Future